Weighted Discriminants and Mass Formulas for Number Fields: Weighted discriminants

 The \textit{weighted discriminant} given by a weight function $w$ is

 where $\disc$ is the standard relative discriminant and $N$ is the norm. \end{defn}

-Since $N_{K_H/\Q} (\disc(K_{H'} / K_H))^{w(H,H')}$ can be determined locally from the ramification groups of $K/\Q$, $D_w$ is an alternate discriminant, and can also be defined in terms of a counting function $\cw$.
+Since $N_{K_H/\Q} (\disc(K_{H'} / K_H))^{w(H,H')}$ can be determined locally from the ramification groups of $K/\Q$, $D_w$ is an alternate discriminant that can be defined in terms of a counting function $\cw$.
 We call a counting function of this form a \textit{weighted discriminant counting function}.

-If $w(H,H') \ge 0$ for each $(H,H')$, we call $\cw$ \textit{positive}.
+If $w(H,H') \in \Z_{\ge 0}$ for each $(H,H')$, we call $w$ \textit{positive integral}.
+If $w$ is positive integral, then its counting function $\cw$ is natural, but the converse need not hold.
+See Section \ref{subsec:mfq8} for an example of a non-integer-valued weight function whose counting function is nonetheless natural.

-\begin{remark} Changing the isomorphism $\gal(K/\Q) \to \Gamma$ by an outer automorphism of $\Gamma$ may change the value of $D_{w}(K)$, but an inner automorphism will not. \end{remark} \begin{remark} If the weight function $w$ takes only nonnegative values, then $D_{w}$ integer-valued; however, this restriction is not needed for any of our results. \end{remark} \begin{remark} It is possible for two different weight functions to give the same counting function.
+\begin{remark} When computing $D_{w}(K)$, we take as implicit an isomorphism between $\gal(K/\Q)$ and $\Gamma$.
+Changing this isomorphism by composing with an outer automorphism of $\Gamma$ may change the value of $D_{w}(K)$, but composing with an inner automorphism will not. \end{remark}

+\begin{remark} It is possible for two different weight functions to give the same counting function.
 For example, let $\Gamma = C_2 \times C_2$, and let $H_1$, $H_2$, and $H_3$ be its order-2 subgroups, with $1$ denoting the trivial subgroup.
-If we let $w$ be the weight function with $w(\Gamma,H_1) = 1$ and all other weights equal to 0, and $w'$ be the weight function with $w(H_2,1) = 2$ and all other weights zero, then $c_w = c_w'$. \end{remark}
+If we let $w$ be the weight function with $w(\Gamma,H_1) = 2$ and all other weights equal to 0, and $w'$ be the weight function with $w(H_2,1) = w(H_3,1) = 1$ and all other weights zero, then $c_w = c_w'$. \end{remark}